psg1616/Country-for-People/README.md

 This project is not about who controls a city.
 It’s about who restores it
 —with love, with order, with truth.

+> ⚠️ This repository is an independent project and is not officially affiliated with the U.S. Army or Khan Academy.
+> The names are used to express alignment with publicly available values and missions.